James T. Civilla, Board Chair

 James L. Smalley, Secretary/Treasurer

 James Smalley of Gig Harbor joined Harrison’s board of directors in 1997.
-A senior vice president of Morgan Stanley Smith Barney, the Gig Harbor resident also serves on the Kitsap County Art Council and volunteers for the Home Builders Association of Kitsap County and the Northwest Lions Eye Bank.
+A senior vice president of Morgan Stanley, the Gig Harbor resident also serves on the Kitsap County Art Council, is on the board for the Harbor History Museum in Gig Harbor, and is Vice Chair for Sightlife, formerly known as NW Lions Eye Bank.
+He is also a past president of the Home Builders Association of Kitsap County where he was awarded life director status.

 Linda Streissguth, AICP

 Linda Streissguth has built a strong reputation meeting the needs of customers, communities, and commerce interests throughout Kitsap and surrounding counties.
-She joined our board in August 2011, bringing a strong background of community service experience.
-She’s the former chair and a current member of the City of Bremerton Planning Commission, vice-chair of the Bremerton Housing Authority board of commissioners, and a board member of the Jefferson County Chamber of Commerce.
-Linda, a Bremerton resident, currently serves at the manager of Local Government & Community Relations at Puget Sound Energy (PSE).
-She’s been with PSE and its predecessor, Puget sound Power & Light for 30 years, involved with marketing, conservation, real estate, land planning, and community services.
+She has a strong background of community service including eight years as a current member of the City of Bremerton Planning Commission and six year's as a Commissioner for the Bremerton Housing Authority.
+Linda, a Bremerton resident, currently serves at the Manager of Customer & Community Engagement at Puget Sound Energy (PSE).
+She’s been with PSE and its predecessor, Puget Sound Power & Light for 30 years, involved with marketing, conservation, real estate, land planning, and community services.
 In 2012, Linda was recognized by the YMCA of Kitsap County as a Woman of Achievement.

 Rick Tift, MBA, is the executive director for the Puget Sound Naval Shipyard and Intermediate Maintenance Facility.
 He has received numerous awards during his career, including two Navy Meritorious Civilian awards.
 Each year, the Puget Sound Naval Shipyard and Intermediate Maintenance Facility Chapter of the Naval Civilian Managers Association selects one leader within the organization that exemplifies their positive work environment with a diverse, professional, and dedicated purpose.
 In 2010, Tift was selected as the 2010 NCMA Manager of the Year.
 Nominated by a member of his staff, he was described as the type of leader that "stands apart as an example for others to emulate.